 The “green cleaning” movement, well-intended that it is, has created a high level of confusion with unsubstantiated claims throughout the cleaning and related industries.

-With the possible exception of pesticides registration, there are no government programs that test and certify the cleaning effectiveness or cleaning efficacy of products sold in the marketplace.
-For example, the EPA’s Design for the Environment (DfE) might suggest that cleaning-related products will not harm the environment, but does not guarantee or certify that products are effective in the process of cleaning.
+With the possible exception of pesticide registration, there are no government programs that test and certify the cleaning effectiveness or cleaning efficacy of products sold in the marketplace.
+For example, the EPA’s Design for the Environment (DfE) might suggest that cleaning-related products will not harm the environment but does not guarantee or certify that products are effective in the process of cleaning.

-EPA registration licenses users of products that kill micro-organisms (“useful poisons”) to use the product in a safe and effective manner as specified in the registration.
-Even this highly structured, time consuming and expensive government registration process is fraught with testing and demonstration inaccuracies and scientific uncertainties.
+EPA registration licenses users of products that kill micro-organisms (“useful poisons”) to use the product safely and effectively as specified in the registration.
+Even this highly structured, time-consuming and expensive government registration process is fraught with testing and demonstration inaccuracies and scientific uncertainties.